Florida restaurant manager calls boy saved from 'abusive' parents 'hero'

 "They looked like a regular family but there were four people and I noticed they were missing a meal," she told the Daily Mail.

-Carvalho did not return multiple calls and emails from Fox News
+Carvalho did not return multiple calls and emails from Fox News.

 When she noticed bruises and scratches on the child, she calmly handed him a handwritten note out of view from the parents asking if he was doing OK.